dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 ### icrc7_collection_metadata

 Returns all the collection-level metadata of the NFT collection in a single query.
 The data model for metadata is based on the generic `Value` type which allows for encoding arbitrarily complex data for each metadata element.
+The metadata attributes are expressed as `(key : text, value : Value)` pairs where `key` is the name of the metadata attribute and `value` the corresponding value expressed through the `Value` type.

 Analogous to [ICRC-1 metadata](https://github.com/dfinity/ICRC-1/tree/main/standards/ICRC-1#metadata), metadata keys are arbitrary Unicode strings and must follow the pattern `<namespace>:<key>`, where `<namespace>` is a string not containing colons.
 Namespace `icrc7` is reserved for keys defined in the ICRC-7 standard.

-The set of elements contained in a specific ledger's metadata depends on the given ledger implementation, the list below established the currently defined fields.
+The set of elements contained in a specific ledger's metadata depends on the given ledger implementation, the list below establishes the currently defined fields.

 The following metadata fields are defined by ICRC-7, starting with general collection-specific metadata fields:
   * `icrc7:symbol` of type `text`: The token currency code (see [ISO-4217](https://en.wikipedia.org/wiki/ISO_4217)).
 When present, should be the same as the result of the [`icrc1_symbol`](#symbol_method) query call.